BuzzyJessibee/lyrabot/README.md

-# lyrabot
+# LyraBot
-A little piece of Lyra's soul
+A Discord bot made to learn JavaScript - A little piece of Lyra's soul